[Please scroll down for Purim Readings]

 According to Rava, the Israelite community is explaining the names as a poor reflection upon both Judah and Benjamin: See what a Judean did to me, as David failed to kill Shimei, thus allowing for his descendant Mordechai, by whom Haman was provoked to plot the destruction of the Jews; and see how a Benjaminite, viz.
 Saul (cf. I Samuel 9:1ff.), repaid me by refraining from killing Agag, from whom was descended Haman.

 THE MEGILLAH OF ESTHER

-Ahashuerus reigned over 127 provinces from India to Ethiopia.
-His throne was in the fortress of Shushan.
-In the third year of his reign he invited his officers and servants, the forces of Persia and Media, his nobles and administrators, to a banquet.
+Now it came to pass in the days of Ahashuerus, who reigned over 127 provinces from India to Ethiopia, whose throne was in the fortress of Shushan, that in the third year of his reign he invited his officers and servants, the forces of Persia and Media, his nobles and administrators, to a banquet.
 For 180 days he showed off his riches and his greatness.
 Then the king made a banquet in the palace garden over seven days for all of the people in Shushan, of all estates.
 There were displayed white and blue hangings, cords of purple, rods of silver, and couches of gold upon pavements of marble.
 Royal wine was offered in abundance, without limit.
 Vashti the queen also provided a banquet in the king’s palace for the women.

 AHASHUERUS V. VASHTI